DariushG3/variant_interrogation/README.md

 - PI found more associated traits with variants; needs to be checked (28-Feb-23).
 - Engaged to the secondment at AstraZeneca (02-Mar-23).
+- PMID: 20700443 -> Variant at SHROOM3 locus in GWAS Catalog had discordant effect allele from the reported in the paper.
+As the effect allele unintentionally was similar to EA in CHRIS, we just changed the direction of the association.
+- PMID: 31015462 -> Variants at STC1 and PIP5K1B in GWAS Catalog despite having concordant effect allele with CHRIS, had positive effect on SCr.
+We changed the association direction to negative exactly like the reported in the suppl. data 12 in their paper.
+- PMID: 33356394 -> The variant at DDX1 and PIP5K1B had also discordant allele from the reported restults in their suppl. file.